 Why would I choose LDA Minnesota for assessment rather than my child’s school?

-Assessment by an outside agency, like LDA Minnesota, is particularly comprehensive because it’s not used exclusively to determine eligibility for special education services in a school system.
+Assessments by outside agencies such as LDA Minnesota are particularly comprehensive because they are not used exclusively to determine eligibility for special education services in a school system.
 LDA Minnesota’s assessment provides the client with information regarding the individual’s academic strengths and weaknesses, the person’s specific learning style, and includes recommendations for academic planning and individual accommodations.

 Do schools have to accept LDA Minnesota’s assessment results?